Disputing a transaction

 Merchant disputes

-If the merchant isn’t able to help resolve the issue, file a dispute and we’ll work to make things right on your behalf.
+If the merchant is unable or unwilling to resolve the problem, you can then file a dispute with us, and we'll work to resolve it for you.

 In your dashboard